argument can be either positive or negative. The value of the step

 Once the loop starts and all statements in the loop have executed, step is added to counter.
 At this point, either the statements in the loop execute again (based on the same test that caused the loop to execute initially), or the loop is exited and execution continues with the statement following the Next statement.

-: Changing the value of counter while inside a loop can make it more difficult to read and debug your code.
+: Changing the value of counter while inside a loop can make it more difficult to read and debug your script.

 can only be used within a For Each...Next